U.N. condemns attack on Libyan central bank, demands inquiry

 But Adel al-Aujali, spokesman for the Benghazi branch, rejected this, telling Reuters: "The seat of the central bank in Benghazi is being secured by a marine unit."

-A Reuters reporter could see damage to the bank building located in the city center, the scene of heavy battles for weeks between eastern government troops and Islamist fighters.
+A Reuters reporter could see damage to the bank building located in the city centre, the scene of heavy battles for weeks between eastern government troops and Islamist fighters.

 A video posted on social media purportedly showed soldiers identifying themselves as members of a marine unit touring the bank whose basement was flooded.
 Chairs, papers and broken glass was lying on the floor, while gunfire could be heard outside.